francisschmaltz/nest-remote-sensor/README.md

-# Nest Remote Sensor Hack
+# Nest Remote Sensor API

 This app gets the temperature of the remote sensor. *It's a super hacky work around until Nest releases their official API for this.
 It might stop working at any time.*